-This means that, if you score lower, you need to up your mobile game.
-To find out how well your site scores on mobiles, use Google’s Mobile-Friendly Test.
+This means that, if you score lower than these values, you must up your mobile game.
+To find out how well your site scores on mobile devices, use Google’s Mobile-Friendly Test.

 And remember, mobile-friendliness isn’t just about website responsiveness.
 Mobile users are particularly impatient and, if your website is slow, Google will not rank your content in the Featured Snippet.

-So, make a few positive changes like finding a better web host, compressing data-heavy files used on your website or getting rid of any coding errors that might be slowing things down.
+So, make a few positive changes like finding a better web host, compressing data-heavy files used on your website, or getting rid of any coding errors that might slow things down.

 To sum up